Winter semester 01.06 - 15.07

 The master’s degree in InterAmerican Studies has an interdisciplinary focus and its areas of study include, but are not limited to, the following:

-In addition to the areas of study mentioned above, students have the possibility of creating their own specialized profile during a study abroad program at one of our foreign partner universities.
+In addition to the areas of study mentioned above, students have the possibility of expanding their profile during a stay abroad at one of our foreign partner universities.
 For example, the Double Degree in Literaturas Interamericanas at the University of Guadalajara focuses on Literary and Cultural Studies.

 For the master’s program in InterAmerican Studies, students must demonstrate advanced knowledge of English (B2) and Spanish (B2), as all seminars of the compulsory and elective modules are taught in these languages.
 Official language certificates (e.g. TOEFL, IELTS, DELE) must be available when applying for admission.
 Students can take language exams at Bielefeld University.

-Since the summer semester 2018, the master’s program in IAS has been part of the international degree in English and Spanish, so that it is no longer necessary to demonstrate German language skills to obtain the degree.
+Since the summer semester 2018, the master’s program in IAS has been an international program taught exclussively in English and Spanish, so that it is no longer necessary to demonstrate German language skills in order to obtain the degree.
 Foreign students can attend German language courses at Bielefeld University.
-Those who already have advanced knowledge of German can benefit from the interdisciplinary courses and research offered by other programs at the university.
+Those who already have advanced knowledge of German can benefit from the interdisciplinary courses and research offered by other programs at this university.

-MA in InterAmerican Studies’ program does not require a stay abroad.
-However, there are several possibilities for students to spend, at least, one semester at one of the foreign partner universities.
-This stay abroad not only gives them the opportunity to put into practice the theoretical knowledge acquired in a specific cultural, social and political environment of the Americas, but also prepares them for their role as intercultural mediators, by deepening their own socio-cultural processes and those of the host country.
+The MA in InterAmerican Studies does not require a stay abroad.
+However, there are several possibilities for students to spend at least one semester at one of our foreign partner universities.
+This stay abroad not only gives them the opportunity to put into practice the theoretical knowledge acquired in a specific cultural, social and political environment of the Americas, but also prepares them for their role as intercultural mediators, by deepening their own socio-cultural knowledge of the host country.

 Bielefeld University has numerous partner universities in North and Latin America.
-In particular, two DAAD-funded exchange programs (ISAP) are available to IAS students: one at Universidad de Guadalajara (Mexico) and one at Universidad Nacional La Plata (Argentina) for a semester abroad.
+In particular, one DAAD-funded exchange progras (ISAP) is available to IAS students at Universidad Nacional La Plata (Argentina) for a semester abroad.

-Starting in the winter semester 2018/19, the master’s program offers a Double Degree in Literaturas Interamericanas at Universidad de Guadalajara, which is also funded by the DAAD.
-In this case, a German-Mexican cohort studies the first two semesters in Bielefeld and the last two semesters in Guadalajara.
+Starting with the winter semester 2018/19, the master’s program has been offering a Double Degree in Literaturas Interamericanas, which is also funded by the DAAD.
+In this case, a German-Mexican cohort studies the first two semesters in Bielefeld and the last two semesters at Universidad de Guadalajara.

 For more information on study abroad opportunities, please click here.
-Internationaliesierung
+International Cooperations

 The DAAD-funded Double Degree program in InterAmerican Studies is a particularly attractive opportunity for those students who wish to specialize in Literature and Cultural Studies.
 This is a specialization that includes one year of study in Bielefeld and one year in Guadalajara.

-Applicants who wish to pursue the Double Degree in Literaturas Interamericanas must apply for the Master in InterAmerican Studies / Estudios Interamericanos and mention the coordinator about their intentions to enter the bi-national program.
+Applicants who wish to pursue the Double Degree in Literaturas Interamericanas must apply for the Master in InterAmerican Studies / Estudios Interamericanos and mention their intentions to enter the bi-national program to our program coordinator.

 An internship is not mandatory for the master’s degree in InterAmerican Studies; however, the option of an internship (Praktikum) combined with a long stay abroad can have a positive impact on career opportunities.
 Therefore, it is recommended to do an internship during the semester break, for example.
 It is also possible to do an internship in connection with the intended master thesis.